-The trio were working on a way to speed up the calculation of PageRank so that a personalized PageRank could be calculated for each searcher.
+The trio was working on a way to speed up the calculation of PageRank so that a personalized PageRank could be calculated for each searcher.
 But a personalized PageRank wasn’t their only goal.
-They also wanted to use other methods to reinforce that personalization, and this patent aims at taking advantage of the meaning of text in the anchor portion of links pointing to pages.
+They also wanted to use other methods to reinforce that personalization, and this patent aims at taking advantage of the meaning of the text in the anchor portion of links pointing to pages.

 Gord Hotchkiss posted parts of an interview with Marissa Mayer at Search Engine Land in February in which they discussed aspects of personalized search at Google.
-One of the topics of the discussion involved the use of technology developed by Kaltix in Google’s approach to personalization, and the reasons why Google acquired Kaltix:
+One of the topics of the discussion involved the use of technology developed by Kaltix in Google’s approach to personalization and the reasons why Google acquired Kaltix:

 Marissa also noted that their methods of speeding up a PageRank calculation was of interest to Google.
 Some of the ideas behind that process may be found in papers from people involved in the Stanford project and Kaltix: